-The 6,000 islands are scattered across the eastern Mediterranean.
-Most are in the Aegean Sea (south and east of mainland Greece) while a few others are in the Ionian Sea (west of the mainland).
+Okay, so to break it all down, if you are going island hopping, you need to know that there are 6,000 islands that are scattered across the eastern Mediterranean.
+Most of these Greek islands are in the Aegean Sea (south and east of mainland Greece) while a few others are in the Ionian Sea (west of the mainland).

 There are seven clusters of islands: Cycladic Islands, Crete, Ionian Islands, Saronic Gulf Islands, Sporades Islands, Dodecanese Islands, and North Aegean Islands.
 It’s a good idea to know which cluster of islands you’d like to explore, then depending on how much time you have available stick within the cluster.

 Due to the close proximity to Athens, the Cycladic Islands are generally the most popular of the island clusters.
 This cluster also includes the very popular (and touristy) Santorini, Mykonos, and Paros islands.
 These islands portray the typical ‘Greek island’ look with whitewashed houses with blue doorways built along rocky hillsides.
 Santorini is well-known for being one of the most romantic of the Greek islands.
 While both Ios and Mykonos are popular partying destinations.
 Koufonisi, on the other-hand, is the main attraction of the Little Cyclades.